Spider Sabich: World Pro Ski Tour

 Sabich turned professional after the 1970 season, following his friend Billy Kidd, who joined the pro tour in mid-February 1970 and won the first title.
 Pro ski racing was conducted in a dual slalom (and giant slalom) format, with racers going head-to-head in elimination heats.
 It was staged primarily in the United States, rather than Europe, and was headed by his former coach, Bob Beattie.

 The attractive and charismatic Sabich helped popularize skiing in the U.S. in the late 1960s and early 1970s; he was the suspected inspiration (along with Kidd) for the 1969 film Downhill Racer, starring Robert Redford (although Sabich was much more light-hearted than Redford's Dave Chappellet).
 Sabich won the pro championship in 1971 and 1972.
 The prize money was modest (he took home $21,189 as champion in 1971), but handsome endorsements for the era followed, which pushed his annual income well over $100,000.
-This allowed him to move from his collegiate (and World Cup) base of Boulder to the ski resort of Aspen in 1971.
+This allowed him to move from his collegiate (and Alpine Skiing World Cup) base of Boulder to the ski resort of Aspen in 1971.

 With his brother's help, Sabich built a house in 1971 in the gated Starwood area northwest of Aspen, near the home of singer John Denver.
 (Sabich's chalet was originally built for $90,000; its estimated value was $250,000 in 1976 and $3 million by the mid-1990s.)
 A lifelong appreciator of aviation, Sabich earned his pilot's license and owned a twin-engine Piper Aztec that he flew to his pro skiing events in North America.

 While chasing Jean-Claude Killy for the 1973 pro title, Sabich incurred a back injury (compressed vertebra) on the final weekend of the season at Aspen Highlands.
 In the semifinals of the giant slalom, he hurtled over the second jump at 50 mph and caught his arm on a gate, and somersaulted onto the back of his neck in an explosion of snow and skis.
 He struggled to stand up, but was too stunned to walk and was hospitalized.
 Sabich was out of the next day's slalom, and Killy won the season title in his first (and only full season) on the pro tour.
 Sabich finished third on the money list, at $36,500.

 Unfortunately, injuries curtailed Sabich's success over the next three seasons, and his last victory on the pro circuit was in early January 1974 at Mount Snow, Vermont.
 A few months later he hurt his knee in Sun Valley, and finished fifth on the money list in 1974 at $25,100, with Killy sitting out the season.
 Sabich had knee surgery in August, and was featured on the cover of GQ magazine in November as "pro skiing's richest racer," holding his tri-color K2 skis, but sat out the 1975 season.
 He returned to the circuit in 1976 but qualified for only two races, with just $800 in earnings.